Athena Guidelines¶

 - During the creation of a collection there is typically no need for the "Decoration" machinery as the collection is not in the store.
 So a

-should not be used.
+WriteDecorHandleshould not be used.
 (It just adds an unnecessary level of complexity by declaring surplus dependencies to the scheduler.)
-In such a case useSG::AuxElement::Accessor
+In such a case useSG::Accessor.

 Note